seyyah/me/awesome.md

 - Javascript library to create physics-based animations: <http://dynamicsjs.com>
 - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript: <https://github.com/oneuijs/You-Dont-Need-jQuery>
 - A Fast, simple and lightweight browser feature detection library written in plain JavaScript: <http://featurejs.com/>
+- ChakraCore is the core part of the Chakra Javascript engine that powers Microsoft Edge: <https://github.com/Microsoft/ChakraCore>

 ## NodeJs
 - Async utilities for node and the browser: <https://github.com/caolan/async>